 Nam Chorios is another one: on top of the freezing temperatures, winds, and droch bugs/plague, the heroes can't use the Force without causing devastating storms.

 Democracy Is Bad: The Galactic Alliance is a bad joke.
 Their head of state is a former imperial admiral once tasked with protecting the R&D installation that built the prototype for the weapon that destroyed Alderaan, who later went to war against the New Republic and was basically installed in her position by the military, and the legislature somehow accepted all of this, implies that there are not many sane politicians running things.
+By the end of the series things are looking a lot better.

 Deus ex Machina: This, being invoked in order to stop Abeloth in the ancient past, is discussed in Apocalypse.
 In the time of the novels, a Killik hive attempts to exploit this, but it turns out to be a mistake.